 We provide day-to-day-management services, including housekeeping services, operation of reservation systems, maintenance, and certain accounting and administrative services for property owners' associations.
-We receive compensation for these management services; this compensation is generally based on either a percentage of budgeted cost to operate the resorts or a fixed fee arrangement.
+We receive compensation for these management services; this compensation is typically based on either a percentage of the budgeted costs to operate the resorts or a fixed fee arrangement.
 We earn these fees regardless of usage or occupancy.